Nigatsu no Shōsha: Manga

-Volume list
+Volumes

 Drama

 A ten-episode television drama adaptation, starring Yuya Yagira as Kurōdo Kuroki, was broadcast on Nippon Television from October 16 to December 18, 2021.

 Reception

-The series ranked 30th on the 2020 "Book of the Year" list by Da Vinci magazine.
+The series ranked 30th on the 2020 "Book of the Year" list by Da Vinci magazine; it ranked twelfth on the 2024 list.
 The series won the 67th Shogakukan Manga Award in the general category, along with Don't Call it Mystery, in 2022.